ZeekHuge/How-Many-Fingers/README.md

 4> Run
 5> Start playing

-The application was built on Xcode5 and was tested on iPhone 3.5 inch retina display emulator.
+The application was built on Xcode5 and was tested on iPhone 3.5 inch retina display simulator.